amsanchez93/amsanchez93.github.io/projects/project-3.md

 In order to accomplish the task we utlized a modified 'out of the box' UAV, a [Pixhawk Flight Controller](https://pixhawk.org/), and a [SLAMTEC RPLIDAR 360degree Laser Scanner (Version 1)](https://www.slamtec.com/en).

 ## Initial Plan
-The 360 Laser scanner was supplied with 2-dimensional mapping software (demoed above).
-My partner and I came up with the idea, to strap the 360laser scanner on the UAV which would then fly to designated 'control points.'
-Once at the control point, the laser scanner would scan the room at its current location, and record its location.
-Once the UAV had taken an acceptable amount of scans of a room, our software would take each scan, along with its coordinates and accomodate the different scan locations by taking into account the coordinates of each scan location.
+The 360 Laser scanner was supplied with 2-dimensional mapping software.
+My partner and I came up with the idea to strap the laser scanner on the UAV which would then fly to designated 'control points.'
+Once at the control point, the laser scanner would scan the room at its current location and record its location.
+Once the UAV had taken an acceptable amount of scans of a room, our software would take each scan, along with its coordinates, and combine the different scan images.
 Doing this, we could effectively 'stitch' each different static 2-dimensional map, into one 3-dimensional map.

 ## Basic Algorithm for Mapping Points
 1. Take 2D scans using 360° scanner